German (mythology)

 People would also try to ward off destructive summer hailstorms by placating German with a ritual performed on Christmas Eve.
 This ritual was recorded in the area around Pirot at the beginning of the 20th century.
 Immediately before the start of the Christmas Eve dinner, the head of the household would go out to his woodpile, to invite German to dinner.
 He would take with him a loaf of bread called "good luck", prepared particularly for this ritual, slivovitz, wine, and a wax candle.
 At the woodpile, he would shout three times, "German, German, wherever you are, come to dinner right now, and in the summer do not let me see your eyes anywhere!"
 He would then light the candle, take a sip of slivovitz, taste some bread, drink wine, and go back into his house.
 Asked how he had fared in his encounter with German, he would answer, "He came, so we dined and drank amply of slivovitz and wine, and then we parted."

-German, who dies so that the nature may regenerate with the falling of rain, can be understood as a spirit of vegetation, dying and then resurrecting with the revival of vegetation.
+German, who dies so that nature may regenerate with the falling of rain, can be understood as a spirit of vegetation, dying and then resurrecting with the revival of vegetation.
 His distinctly represented male genitals symbolize fertility.
 The doll of German is presumably a metaphorical replacement of the former human sacrifice.
 It can be included among the Slavic sacrificial dolls, together with the dolls of Yarilo, Kostroma, and Morena.

 In Christianized folk beliefs German is identified with Saint Germanus.
-This saint is associated with the protection from hail, and occasionally from lightning, though the latter was generally ascribed to Saint Elijah.
+This saint is associated with protection from hail, and occasionally from lightning, though the latter was generally ascribed to Saint Elijah.